Dean and Professor, Regent University School of Law

-For Ching, opening each class with prayer allows for a level of professor-student interaction that would be difficult to find at other law schools.
+For Professor Ching, opening each class with prayer allows for a level of professor-student interaction that would be difficult to find at other law schools.

 “It’s really a wonderful experience to get to carve out large parts of my day to analyze and write about important issues,” he explains.

-The consummate teacher, he hopes to continue to work closely with his students in developing their own scholarly work.
+Professor Ching hopes to continue to work closely with his students in developing their own scholarly work.

 “I am incredibly blessed to be doing this work,” he says.
 “The whole experience is an unmitigated blessing.”

-The same God who providentially drew Stern to Himself also directed him to Regent Law.
-Stern’s job on Capitol Hill brought him face to face with Regent’s founding dean who, years later, invited him to teach a course at the new law school.
-“I found the place very exciting and the students very good," Stern said.
-"I was quite impressed!”
+The same God who drew Professor Stern to Himself also directed him to Regent Law.
+Professor Stern’s job on Capitol Hill brought him face to face with Regent’s founding dean who invited him to teach a course at the law school years later.

-“The practice of law is a ministry to which God calls people as much as He calls people to be preachers, evangelists and elders,” says Stern.
+“The practice of law is a ministry to which God calls people as much as He calls people to be preachers, evangelists, and elders,” says Professor Stern.
 “Regent equips students really well to practice as Christian lawyers.
-It also changes the lives of the students while they’re here – making a difference in their spiritual life, their community life and their understanding of calling.”
+It also changes the lives of the students while they’re here, making a difference in their spiritual life, their community life, and their understanding of calling.”

 A decline in civility, coupled with an overall erosion in professional standards, motivated Eleanor Brown to become a professor of law so she could help train students to reverse unsavory trends in the legal profession.